aherbert/gdsc-smlm/docs/references.rst

 Quantitative study of single molecule location techniques.
 *Optical Express* 17: 23352.

+Amitai A, Seeber A, Gasser SM & Holcman D (2017) Visualization of Chromatin Decompaction and Break Site Extrusion as Predicted by Statistical Polymer Modeling of Single-Locus Trajectories.
+*Cell reports* 18, 1200-1214.

 Ankerst M, Breunig MM, Kriegel HP & Sander J (1999)
 OPTICS: ordering points to identify the clustering structure.
 *Proceedings of the 1999 ACM SIGMOD international conference on Management of data (SIGMOD '99)* ACM, New York, NY, USA, 49-60.